roochieng/alx-pre_course/README.md

 My first readme
-My first change in the interface Allowed to update.
+My first change in the interface Allowed to update in github.